Mykol71/ostools-1.17/README.md

 - add help access for each script.
 - genericize OS to folder name.
 - genericize stage to any subfolder name.
-- add logging function to updateos.
++ add logging function to updateos.
 - add a cacheing situation for making the commands available without network.
-- add ostools 1.16 to git.
++ add ostools 1.16 to git.
-- move ostools 1.16 download package to repo server.
++ move ostools 1.16 download package to repo server.
+- add versioning info to updateos?
 -